msadowski/awesome-weekly-robotics/README.md

  * [OSRTOS](https://www.osrtos.com/) - A list of open source Real Time Operating Systems (RTOS).
 Licence: CC BY-SA 3.0.
  * [Haptipedia](https://haptipedia.org/) - An online, open-source, visualization of a growing database of 105+ haptic devices invented since 1992.
  * [Board-DB](https://www.hackerboards.com) - A searchable database of single board computers.
+ * [Physical AI Atlas](https://github.com/PlbKin190/physical-ai-atlas-data) - Curated bilingual (FR/EN) database of 320 entities in the physical AI ecosystem: humanoid robots, platforms, VLA models, chips, labs and companies, with an EMEA lens and per-entity verification dates.
+Licence: CC BY 4.0.
  * [A fast introduction to Robotics (v 2.0)](https://medium.com/@harshmaithani09/a-fast-introduction-to-robotics-v-2-0-6d07516e053f) - A hand-picked selection of Robotics resources covering robotics from various angles.
  * [ContinuumRobotExamples](https://github.com/JohnDTill/ContinuumRobotExamples) - Continuum robots have elastic links which are capable of large-scale continuous deformations.
 This repo has example scripts to simulate continuum robots of various design paradigms.
 Each example is accompanied by a short write-up in PDF format.
 Licence: MIT.
  * [AI Incident Database](https://incidentdatabase.ai/summaries/incidents) - a well documented database of AI incidents.